jaharris/jaharris.github.io/content/authors/jesse/_index.md

 I am an organizer for the California Meeting on Psycholinguistics (CAMP), and hosted the inaugural meeting at [UCLA in 2017](https://sites.google.com/view/camp-ucla2017/home).
 [CAMP 2018](https://sites.google.com/view/camp-usc2018/) was held at the University of Southern California.
 [CAMP 2019](https://sites.google.com/view/camp-ucsc/) was held at UC Santa Cruz.
 CAMP 2021 will be held virtually at UC Irvine.

-Finally, I lead the Psycholinguistics / Neurolinguistics Seminar most quarters; the current schedule may be found [here](https://linguistics.ucla.edu/psy-sem-schedule/).
+Finally, I often lead the Psycholinguistics / Neurolinguistics Seminar; the current schedule may be found [here](https://linguistics.ucla.edu/psy-sem-schedule/).